Boeing CEO Dennis Muilenburg Is Out

 Boeing had expected its 737 Max planes would be given an expeditious all-clear to return to service after federal regulators barred the planes from flying in March.

-But earlier this month, NPR reported on FAA Administrator Stephen Dickson issuing a stern warning to Muilenburg ordering him to stand down on his push to accelerate the 737 Max jetliners recertification.
+But earlier this month, NPR reported on FAA Administrator Stephen Dickson issuing a stern warning to Muilenburg ordering him to stand down on his push to accelerate the 737 Max jetliners' recertification.

 NPR's David Schaper also noted that Dickson's warning came a day after he was grilled by lawmakers about the alleged lenient oversight his administration implemented over Boeing, a company it is supposed to regulate.

-Schaper also reported that an email sent to congressional aviation oversight committees, from FAA officials expressed concerns "that Boeing continues to pursue a return-to-service schedule that is not realistic."
+Schaper also reported that an email sent to congressional aviation oversight committees from FAA officials expressed concerns "that Boeing continues to pursue a return-to-service schedule that is not realistic."
 The email also said that "some of Boeing's public statements have been designed to force FAA into taking quicker action."

 Boeing and regulators must make fixes to the 737 Max's automated flight control system, known as MCAS, before the jetliners can return to the skies.

-Investigators say the system is at least partially responsible for the deadly Ethiopian Airlines 737 Max 8 crash in March where all 157 people onboard the flight died.
+Investigators say the system is at least partially responsible for the deadly Ethiopian Airlines 737 Max 8 crash in March in which all 157 people on board the flight died.
 MCAS was also a factor in the 737 Max 8 operated by Lion Air that crashed off the coast of Indonesia in October 2018, killing all 189 passenger and crew members.

 A faulty angle-of-attack sensor in the system reportedly forced repeated nosedives and pilots in both crashes failed to regain control of the planes.